 Section (d) sets forth the general requirements of the OBD system.
 Specific performance requirements for components and systems that shall be monitored are set forth in sections (e) through (g) below.
 The OBD system is required to detect all malfunctions specified in sections (e) through (g).
-However, except as specified elsewhere, the OBD system is not required to use a unique monitor to detect each malfunction specified.
+However, the OBD system is not required to use a unique monitor to detect each malfunction specified.